Polyconseil/systematic/README.md

   import './module_2'
   ```

 * If your project is an application, there must be an HTML entry point named `index.html` in the source folder, containing the primary page.
+Your JS entry point will be automatically added.
 Example:

   ```html
   <!DOCTYPE html>